singleron-RD/CeleScope/docs/rna/mkref.md

 It is a plain text file with one gene per line.
 If not provided, will use `MT-` and `mt-` to determine mitochondria genes.

-`--genomeSAindexNbases` For small genomes, the parameter --genomeSAindexNbases must to be scaled down, with a typical value of min(14, log2(GenomeLength)/2 - 1).
-For example, for 1 megaBase genome, this is equal to 9, for 100 kiloBase genome, this is equal to 7.